 Sony RX10 IV versus Sony A6500

 The Sony Cyber-shot DSC-RX10 IV and the Sony Alpha A6500 are two enthusiast cameras that were revealed to the public, respectively, in September 2017 and October 2016.
 The RX10 IV is a fixed lens compact, while the A6500 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (RX10 IV) and an APS-C sensor.
+The cameras are based on an one-inch (RX10 IV) and an APS-C (A6500) sensor.
 The RX10 IV has a resolution of 20 megapixel, whereas the A6500 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Sony RX10 IV and the Sony A6500 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX10 IV – represents the basis or 100 percent across all the size and weight measures).